La Academia: Season 1: The First Generation (2002)

 La Academia began on 7 July 2002.
 Fourteen were selected to be part of The First Generation, and Alan Tacher was selected to host.
-The National Auditorium in Mexico City served as the setting for the final concert, where the winner received a Coca-Cola touring contract, a worldwide trip, a brand new Chevrolet Trail Blazer and the top prize: MX$2.5 million and a recording contract.
+The National Auditorium in Mexico City served as the setting for the final concert, where the winner received a Coca-Cola touring contract, a worldwide trip, a brand new Chevrolet TrailBlazer and the top prize: MX$2.5 million and a recording contract.

 Miguel Ángel, Myriam, Nadia, Víctor and Yahir reached the finale held on 1 December 2002.
 Myriam Montemayor Cruz was declared the winner of La Academia.

 Season 2: The Second Generation (2002–03)

 The Second Generation was presented at the final concert of The First Generation on 1 December 2002.
 Once again, the National Auditorium in Mexico City served as the setting for the final concert, where the winner received the top prize of MX$2.5 million and a recording contract.

 Freddi, Manuel, Marco, Rosalía and Érika reached the finale held on 30 March 2003. Érika Alcocer Luna was declared the second winner of La Academia.